mccloudaero/rotary_axis_cam_scripts/README.md

 #### Cut Groove Cylinder (cut_groove_cylinder.py)
 Used to create a groove of a constant depth.
 A groove is considered the width of one tool (no travel in the X direction).
-The X location can be
+The X location can be specified or not.

+Can interpolate from a pre-probe file for cylindrical autoleveling

 #### Cut Recess Cylinder (cut_recess_cylinder.py)
 Used to create a recess of a constant depth.
+User species the start and end X location.

+Can interpolate from a pre-probe file for cylindrical autoleveling

+#### Drill Holes Cylinder (drill_holes_cylinder.py)
+Used to drill holes circumfrentially around a cylinder.
+The X location can be specified or not.
+Script assumes the holes are spaced evenly around the cylinder.
+User specifies the angular increment.
+If holes are bigger than the tool, then multiple passes will be made to widen the hole.

 Can interpolate from a pre-probe file for cylindrical autoleveling

 ### Modify
 #### Convert to Inverse Time (convert_to_inverse_time.py)